marshallbrekka/AutoWin/Awesome/JS/README.md

 This should be thought of as the main class that sits between the native and js environments.
-It is responsible for creating the js environment, listening for native events, and holding references to all applications and windows for the lifetime of the progrea.
+It is responsible for creating the js environment, listening for native events, and holding references to all applications and windows for the lifetime of the program.

 The initial API is documented below.